King's Quest IV: Plot

-Picking up immediately where King's Quest III: To Heir Is Human left off, as King Graham tosses his children his adventure's cap, he suffers a heart attack and is left on his death bed.
-The devastated Princess Rosella is contacted via the Magic Mirror by the good fairy Genesta in the faraway land of Tamir, who reveals the existence of a magic fruit that can heal King Graham in exchange for Rosella helping Genesta.
+Rosella is the daughter of King Graham of Daventry, the protagonist of the first two games in the series.
+At the conclusion of King's Quest III, he tosses his adventurer's cap to Rosella and her brother Alexander; King's Quest IV begins immediately afterward, with King Graham suffering a heart attack and soon to die.
+The devastated Princess Rosella is contacted via the Magic Mirror by the good fairy Genesta in the faraway land of Tamir, who tells her of a magic fruit that can heal King Graham that Rosella can have in exchange for helping Genesta.
 Rosella agrees and is teleported to the fairy kingdom of Tamir.
-The realm's ruler, Queen Genesta, reveals that her archenemy, the evil fairy Lolotte, has stolen her talisman, without which Genesta will die in twenty-four hours.
+Genesta reveals that her archenemy, the evil fairy Lolotte, has stolen her talisman, without which Genesta will die in twenty-four hours.
 Additionally, without the talisman, Genesta lacks the power to return Rosella to Daventry.
-Rosella agrees to undertake a quest for both the talisman and the magic fruit and goes out undercover, dressed as a peasant girl.
+Rosella agrees to undertake a quest for both the talisman and the magic fruit and ventures out, dressed as a peasant girl.

-Rosella manages to find the fruit, traversing a dangerous underground passage and swamp, but is captured in Queen Lolotte's perilous mountains and imprisoned in her castle.
-The witch demands that Rosella undertake three tasks for her in order to earn her freedom and a big reward.
-Rosella reluctantly agrees and captures a unicorn, steals the golden hen, and recovers Pandora's Box for Lolotte, who intends to use the items to increase her evil power and influence.
-Lolotte reveals that her hideous and deformed son Edgar has fallen in love with Rosella and she intends for them to marry, trapping Rosella and condemning King Graham and Genesta to death.
-However, a sympathetic Edgar helps Rosella escape and she slays Lolotte with Cupid's bow.
-Rosella recovers the talisman, the hen, and Pandora's Box and rescues the unicorn.
-To keep Pandora's Box from being used for evil again, Rosella returns it to its tomb and seals the entrance so that no one else can ever enter.
+Rosella navigates the realm, interacting with mythical creatures such as dwarves, an ogre, and Cupid, and finds the fruit before night falls, but is then captured and imprisoned in Lolotte's castle.
+She demands that Rosella obtain three things for her to increase her evil power and influence in return for being freed: a unicorn, a hen that lays golden eggs, and Pandora's box.
+Once Rosella finds the three within Tamir and brings them to the castle, Lolotte announces that her hideous and deformed son Edgar has fallen in love with Rosella and she intends for them to marry, trapping Rosella and condemning King Graham and Genesta to death.
+A sympathetic Edgar, however, helps Rosella escape and she slays Lolotte with Cupid's bow.

-Rosella returns the talisman and the hen to Genesta, saving her life.
+Rosella recovers the talisman and returns to Genesta, saving her life.
 As a reward for his help and kindness, Genesta transforms Edgar into a handsome young man.
 Rosella rejects Edgar's marriage proposal, although she expresses hope that they will meet again someday.
-Rosella is teleported back to Daventry where the fruit heals King Graham, much to the joy of his family.
+She is then teleported back to Daventry where the fruit heals King Graham, much to the joy of his family.
+The game additionally has two alternate endings: if Rosella is caught after Edgar helps her escape but before slaying Lolotte, she is forced to marry him; and if she does not have the fruit upon returning to Daventry, Graham dies.

-Although Rosella's primary quest is to retrieve the magic fruit needed to save King Graham, it is possible to return to Daventry without completing this task, but this leads to a tragic alternate ending to the game where Rosella returns in time to witness her father die.
-A second alternate ending exists where, if Rosella is caught after escaping from her room, she will be forced to marry Edgar and spend the rest of her life in Tamir.
-Winning the game will not resolve all storylines, although that will be the goal in the sequels.